 No Physical Branches

 Sometimes, you just want to walk into your local branch and get one-on-one advice.
-Unfortunately, Chime Bank Account is purely online, and you can’t enjoy in-person meetings.
+Unfortunately, Chime is purely online, and you can’t enjoy in-person meetings.

 How Does Chime Compare

-Chime’s competition comes from 3 types of banking services:
+Chime’s competition comes from 3 types of financial services:

 Traditional Brick-and-Mortar banks have physical branches, something that Chime lacks.

 Online banks offer the best interest rates on deposit accounts.
-The 1.00% APY Chime offers on the Savings account is on the lower side.
+The .50% APY Chime offers on the Savings account are on the lower side.

-Chime doesn’t offer additional financial services such as budgeting tools, like some of its competitors do.
+Chime doesn’t offer additional financial services, such as budgeting tools, as some of its competitors do.
 They don’t make it easy to set specific savings goals.
 Budgeting tools will help you to reframe your finances.

-Radius Bank is another online-focused bank that offers fee-free checking.
+Radius is another online-focused service that offers fee-free checking.
 While there’s a $100 minimum deposit required to open an account, there is no minimum monthly balance requirement after that.
-You’ll get both interest and rewards on your bank.
+You’ll get both interest and rewards from your account.

 Every dollar you have in your Radius account will work for you.
 Radius will give you a 1 percent cash back on every dollar spent using the debit card.
 You can also earn as much as 0.15% APY on your balance.

-You can’t deposit money directly into your Chime Savings account; you have to funnel it through your Spending Account.
+You can’t deposit money directly into your Chime Savings account; you must funnel it through your Spending Account.
 The Savings Account is also federally regulated, meaning it’s subject to any withdrawal limits set by the Federal Reserve.

-There are other mobile app banks like Aspiration, a spend and save combo account offering up to 1.00% annual percentage yield (APY).
+There are other mobile apps like Aspiration, a spend and save combo account offering up to a 1.00% annual percentage yield (APY).
 Aspiration gives you free access to unlimited withdrawals at over 55,000 Allpoint network ATMs.